In this guide

 📅 Enrolment timeline

-1 Jul 2026 Obligations commence.
-Your AML/CTF program must be in place.
-You must conduct customer due diligence before providing designated services from this date.
+1 Jul 2026 Obligations commenced.
+Since this date your AML/CTF program must be in place and you must conduct customer due diligence before providing designated services.

-29 Jul 2026 Enrolment deadline.
-If you were providing designated services on 1 July, you must have submitted your enrolment by this date (28 days after commencement).
+29 Jul 2026 Enrolment deadline (passed).
+If you were providing designated services on 1 July, your enrolment was due by this date (28 days after commencement).
+If you start providing designated services later, your own deadline is 28 days after you start.

 Ongoing Keep details current.
 You must notify AUSTRAC of any changes to your enrolment details within 14 days of the change.